rudidude86/gura-lang.github.io/documents/Syntax.md

 ### Attribute

-A symbol preceded by a colon is called Attribute.
+An identifier preceded by a colon is called Attribute.

     :foo  :bar

-Attributes appear after a variable symbol or an argument list for a callable.
+Attributes appear after a variable identifier or an argument list for a callable.
 They are used to customize the evaluation result of variables and the behavior of functions.